Want to dive into the NFT craze? An NFT marketplace can be your gateway to the NFT world.

-The difference is just that NFT marketplaces deal only in digital assets from text, images, videos to the entire virtual world.
+The difference is that NFT marketplaces deal only in digital assets, from text, images, and videos to the entire virtual world.

 We at EcomSutra, help online entrepreneurs with selling and marketing products online.
 Since NFTs are digital products, we also got into it and collated a list of the best NFT marketplaces where you can create and sell NFTs without any hassle.

 First, remember that an NFT (non-fungible token) simply represents ownership of an asset, and marketplaces are places where artists or asset owners mint their assets into NFTs and list them to sell.